JC Scull taught international business relations and strategies at universities in Panama and China.

 Thank you Mel.
 The legend about the Romani girl stealing the nails doesn't sound right.
 The Rom people left the Indian subcontinent some seven hundred years after Christ.

-Mel Carriere from San Diego California on May 14, 2020:
+Mel Carriere from Snowbound and down in Northern Colorado on May 14, 2020:

 Very interesting article.
 I can't say I have ever met a real Romani.
 Urban legends about Cher being Romani are not true, she is Armenian, so I know of no famous Romanis either.